theupdateframework/taps/tap4.md

 # Abstract

-TAP 4 allows clients to use a _trust pinning file_ to: (1) delegate targets to one or more repositories, and / or (2) search for targets on a repository beginning from a delegated targets role instead of the top-level targets role.
+TAP 4 allows clients to use a _trust pinning file_ to delegate targets to one or more repositories.

 # Motivation

-TAP 4 has been motivated by the following three use cases.
+TAP 4 has been motivated by the following two use cases.

 ## Use case 1: hiding sensitive metadata and targets

 Clients may wish to hide sensitive metadata and targets from a public repository, and so will use a private repository for these files.
-Therefore, clients may need to search for different targets over different repositories, including both a private company repository, and a public community repository.
+Therefore, clients may need to search for some targets from the private repository, and all other targets from the public repository.

 ## Use case 2: improving compromise-resilience

 To improve compromise-resilience, a client may require signatures from multiple repositories with different root keys for the same targets metadata.
-We will refer to this required consensus as multi-repository delegation.
+We will refer to this required consensus as _multi-repository delegation_.

-## Use case 3: restricting trust in a repository to a delegated targets role instead of the top-level targets role

-A  user may also wish to restrict her trust in a repository to a delegated targets role instead of the top-level targets role.
-For example, a client may trust trust only the Django delegated targets role on the PyPI repository.
-Using [TAP 5](tap5.md), the user can create a custom root metadata file that uses a delegated targets role (e.g., Django), instead of top-level targets role, as the search root for targets.

 # Rationale